JeremyRod/worklog-app/README.md

 - ~~Add versioning~~
 - ~~Export worklog ~~
 - ~~Notes view~~
+- Summary view revamp, format text a little better, change hours view to be hh:mm.
+- Allow saving of a weeks entries from summary view.

 ### Future Additions
 - nicer error logging
 - error log file rotations?
 - Saving of user login and password details encrypted.
 - Filepicker for importing.
+- Add ability to switch filter item (proj, desc).
+- Check for common worklog syntax issues, resolve for importing.
+- Future add ability to select a week to view.

 ### Known Bugs
 - ~~If deleting an entry list will not update until navigating away and back~~
 - ~~Fix formatting limitations for hours field.~~
-- fix bug with infinite scroll and more than 10 items in db.
+- ~~fix bug with infinite scroll and more than 10 items in db.~~
 - ~~Add save functionality for modify entry.~~
-- Add ability to switch filter item (proj, desc).
 - ~~Fix issue of modify values carrying over to next modify input.~~
 - ~~Look into issue with list and new page showing stale info.~~
 - ~~Create a summary view that will make it easy to copy entries to scoro.~~
 - ~~Summary view will either be a list of the weeks entries, or whatever is currently in the get list.
 Probably the week.~~
-    - Future add ability to select a week to view.
 - ~~Make summary view~~
-- Format Summary view nicely
 - ~~Allow importing and exporting of worklog txt file for storage and seeding.~~
     - ~~Currently only looks for files that have the same syntax as old worklog script.~~
     - Improvement to above would be a file picker
 - ~~Allow export of entries in data base to text file.~~
     - ~~Same format as old worklog for compatibility.~~
-    - Check for common worklog syntax issues, resolve for importing.
-- Going to modify view, then tabbing back to list view hides items
+- ~~Going to modify view, then tabbing back to list view hides items~~
-- Going to modify view then going back when past the first 10 items will index incorrectly
+- ~~Going to modify view then going back when past the first 10 items will index incorrectly~~
-- Going into modify view and back will forget the current list index.
+- ~~Going into modify view and back will forget the current list index.~~